sertansenturk/somos2020demo/README.md

 - Extracting features one-by-one from a short segment of Egyptian music
 - Extracting features with a single call on a Turkish makam music recording
 - Extending features by applying a score-informed analysis of the same Turkish makam music recording

+## 7. Authors

+Sertan Şentürk
+contact@sertansenturk.com

+## 8. Acknowledgments

+We would like to thank [Harold Hagopian](https://en.wikipedia.org/wiki/Harold_Hagopian), the founder of [Traditional Crossroads](http://traditionalcrossroads.com/About-Us), for allowing us to use Tanburi Cemil Bey's performance of [Uşşak Sazsemaisi](http://musicbrainz.org/recording/f970f1e0-0be9-4914-8302-709a0eac088e) in our demos.

+## 8. References

+_This repo has been created for:_

+  [1] Ganguli, K. K., Şentürk, S., Eisenberg, A., and Guedes, C. (2020). *Computational approaches to aid ethnographic research on Maqam melodies* [abstract].
+In 1st Symposium of the International Council for Traditional Music Study Group on Sound, Movement, and the Sciences (SoMoS 2020).
+Stockholm, Norway

+_The toolbox has been realized as part of the thesis:_

+  [2] Şentürk, S. (2016). *Computational analysis of audio recordings and music scores for the description and discovery of Ottoman-Turkish makam music.* Ph.D. thesis, Universitat Pompeu Fabra, Barcelona, Spain.